masolimano/maneage/README.md

     much better solution than binary containers like [docker](https://www.docker.com/) which are essentially just a black box and only usable on the given CPU architecture.
-The initial running of Nix or Guix and setting up the environment can also be included in the `Makefile' of this pipeline to be fully automatic.
+The initial running of Nix or Guix and setting up the environment can also be included in a `Makefile` of this pipeline to be fully automatic.
+The software tarballs (to be used by Nix or Guix) can also be uploaded/archived, as we do now, and they can be instructed to get the tarballs for building the environment from there.